sephhhh/SysProg-Class/assignments/4-ShellP2/readme.md

 The `dsh` assignments are meant to be additive.
 Much of the parsing logic from the last assignement can be re-used in this assignement.
 The structures are a little different so you might have to refactor some of your code, but that's a great practical lesson in software engineering; the highest quality results come from frequent iteration.

-The next section highlights the differences (both conceptually and in file structure) from the prior assignement.
+The next section highlights the differences (both conceptually and in file structure) from the prior assignment.

 # Differences from Part 1 Assignment